wangbenchi/wangbenchi.github.io/_posts/2019-11-18-Lab-launched.md

 ---
 layout: post
-title: "Our lab is founded in 2019"
+title: "Our lab is founded"
 date: 2019-11-18
 ---